6 Tits Of Vietnam Wildlife

 Hotspot: Tam Dao, Yokdon, Cuc Phuong,

-Japanese Tit Parus minor
+Japanese Tit Parus major

 Status: Common resident